fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

    9. Therefore, it is a more effective strategy to let students raise questions at the end of the lecture.

 ## Topic: Advertisement for junk food should be prohibited for children.
+1. it will lure children away from proper eating habits.
+2. Therefore, they would develop an inappropriate/improper eating diet.
+3. The parents of young children should pay extra attention to children's food hygiene.
+As a result, they shouldn't let their kids watch such advertisements which can endanger their health..
+4. children will push pressure on their parents to buy these object to buy them, although the parents do not purchase or consume them.
+5. By eating these stuff, children will form and unhealthy lifestyle which will adversely affect their adulthood as well.
+6. I can cause serious health problems for young children.

+## Topic: Reading news on the internet or on television:
+1. The internet:
+   1. Reading the news on the internet is much more convenient.
+   2. The news is well explained, and I can easily scrutinize the provided information.
+   3. Nowadays, thanks to the development of the Internet and social media, we can have all the information and different perspectives at our fingertips.
+   4. news on TV might be biased, the Internet can help us analyze events from different perspectives effortlessly.
+   5. watching TV, we should spend at least one hour to learn about the events some of which we might not be interested in or might not affect our lives directly.
+However, on the Internet we can spot the very news we are looking for very fast.

+## Topic: Friends are the most important influence in your life.
+1. Agree:
+   1. spend a big chunk of time together.
+   2. They effect how we think and how we feel about ourselves.
+   3. We share ideas and treat each other favorably, which can boost self-confidence and self-esteem.
+   4. They can affect how we spend our money or where we go for holidays, and what we do at our leisure time.
+2. Disagree
+   1. Friends are temporary, and they may alter several time throughout one's lifetime.
+   2. Friends do not know us insides out.